islaterm/chile-desperto/README.md

 ## Periodic updates

 The ``links.txt`` file is updated every 5 minutes.
-Since the sources of the links and to avoid an exesive use of RAM there's no previous checking of the links added so it's likely to be duplicated links in the data.
+Since the sources of the links are multiple and to avoid an exesive use of RAM there's no previous checking of the links added so it's likely to be duplicated links in the data.